saysora/JSlider/README.md

 * `slider`
     - Setter wanting a string of the id of the div to be the slider.
 Example: `slider: '#dmyiv'`
-* `controls`
-    - Setter wanting a string of the id of the div to be the controls.
-Example: `controls: '#controls'` Deprecated soon.
 * `timer`
     - Setter wanting the amount of time between the slide changing to the next. *Uses Miliseconds* Defaults to ```5000```.
 Example `timer: 7000 // 7 seconds`
 * `nav`